ACM Marks 50 Years of the ACM A.M. Turing Award and Computing's Greatest Achievements

 The ACM A.M.
 Turing Award, computing’s most prestigious honor, acknowledges individuals who have made lasting and major contributions to the field of computing.
 Here, we look back at some of these technologies and breakthroughs that continue to impact our lives, and the remarkable innovators who helped shape them.

 Our celebration will culminate with a conference on June 23 - 24, 2017 at the Westin St. Francis in San Francisco with lively moderated discussions exploring how computing has evolved and where the field is headed.
-We hope you can join us there, or via the web—we will be streaming the sessions in real time.
+We hope you can join us via the web—we will be streaming the sessions in real time.

 Registrations are now open for ACM's celebration of 50 years of the Turing Award.
 Registration is free of charge for ACM members.
 Space is limited, so register now to join us on June 23 - 24, 2017 at the Westin St. Francis in San Francisco.